softwareconstruction240/softwareconstruction/instruction/syllabus/syllabus.md

 In addition to getting your code to "work", a significant part of your project grade will be based on the quality of your work.
 Our class autograder will check for code quality and unit tests.
 Your code and automated test cases can be reviewed by a TA, and we may change your grade based on how well you have followed the good coding and testing practices discussed in class.
 Therefore, it is in your best interest to tidy up your code and test cases as you go along.

-### **Final Exam**

-The final exam is taken online during the university final exam period.
-Just like the programming exam, it will be proctored with Honorlock.

 ### **Late Policies**